sarrocks1/AutoChess/README.md

 # To Use :
+1. By Executing Java File
 - Clone or Download the Zip File and execute TC_PlayGame.java file (IDE is prefered).
 - Make sure you have TestNG installed on your IDE.
+2. By Executing Batch File

+- Replace "path-to-workspace" with your workspace path in "run.bat" file.
+- Run the "run.bat" file.

 # Features :